Response regulator

-A response regulator is a protein that mediates a cell's response to changes in its environment as part of a two-component regulatory system.
+In molecular biology, a response regulator is a protein that mediates a cell's response to changes in its environment as part of a two-component regulatory system.
 Response regulators are coupled to specific histidine kinases which serve as sensors of environmental changes.
 Response regulators and histidine kinases are two of the most common gene families in bacteria, where two-component signaling systems are very common; they also appear much more rarely in the genomes of some archaea, yeasts, filamentous fungi, and plants.
 Two-component systems are not found in metazoans.

 Function

 Response regulator proteins typically consist of a receiver domain and one or more effector domains, although in some cases they possess only a receiver domain and exert their effects through protein-protein interactions.
 In two-component signaling, a histidine kinase responds to environmental changes by autophosphorylation on a histidine residue, following which the response regulator receiver domain catalyzes transfer of the phosphate group to its own recipient aspartate residue.
 This induces a conformational change that alters the function of the effector domains, usually resulting in increased transcription of target genes.
 The mechanisms by which this occurs are diverse and include allosteric activation of the effector domain or oligomerization of phosphorylated response regulators.
 In a common variation on this theme, called a phosphorelay, a hybrid histidine kinase possesses its own receiver domain, and a histidine phosphotransfer protein performs the final transfer to a response regulator.

 In many cases, histidine kinases are bifunctional and also serve as phosphatases, catalyzing the removal of phosphate from response regulator aspartate residues, such that the signal transduced by the response regulator reflects the balance between kinase and phosphatase activity.
 Many response regulators are also capable of autodephosphorylation, which occurs on a wide range of time scales.
 In addition, phosphoaspartate is relatively chemically unstable and may be hydrolyzed non-enzymatically.

 Histidine kinases are highly specific for their cognate response regulators; there is very little cross-talk between different two-component signaling systems in the same cell.